top of page

 Rooted in Our Community

-At All Around Adventures it's no secret that we’re all about supporting local businesses that share our commitment to trust, care, and community.
-Picking a local dog trainer instead of a big corporate company or a franchise will always be our advice.
+At All Around Adventures, we are committed to supporting local businesses that share our values of trust, care, and community.
+Choosing a local dog trainer over a big corporate company or franchise is always our recommendation.

 Red Flags to Avoid

-When it comes to choosing a trainer a few ways I would weed out the good from the bad:
+When choosing a trainer, here are a few ways to distinguish the good from the bad:

-1. if you are dropping off for board and train, make sure you drop off at trainers location where your pet will be staying.
+1. Drop-off Location: If you are dropping off for board-and-train, ensure you drop off at the trainer's location where your pet will be staying.

-2. A great trainer will offer advice over the phone not make you wait for your first session.
-They value helping the customer over the dollar amount (although they have to pay their bills too, so don't take advantage of their generosity).
-They don't force you into purchasing more sessions than is necessary and if you don't see results after the first training session (or first purchased package of 3-6) then you might want to go a different route.
-Unless you enjoy going to a trainer on a regular basis, more than 6 sessions are rarely ever needed if you stick to your trainers advice and training plan.
-Again, if you do everything they tell you, stick to the plan and practice regularly and you do not see any changes or results, probably best to find a new trainer.
+2. Initial Consultation: A great trainer will offer advice over the phone and not make you wait for your first session.
+They value helping customers over making a quick dollar.
+While they need to pay their bills, don’t take advantage of their generosity.
+They shouldn’t pressure you into purchasing more sessions than necessary.
+If you don’t see results after the first training session (or the first package of 3-6 sessions), consider looking for a different trainer.
+Unless you enjoy regular visits, more than six sessions are rarely needed if you follow your trainer's advice and training plan.
+If you adhere to their guidance and see no changes, it may be time to find a new trainer.

-3. When contacting a dog trainer they will not spam you with calls, texts and emails.
-They understand there are options out there and will understand that.
-If you receive calls, texts and emails that seem excessive, or even just more than 1 follow up, you are most likely dealing with a corporate company, a franchise or a dog trainer that might not be the right fit.
+3. Communication Style: When contacting a dog trainer, they should not spam you with calls, texts, and emails.
+They understand that there are options available and will respect your decision-making process.
+If you receive excessive follow-ups, you might be dealing with a corporate company or a trainer who may not be the right fit.

-4. Lastly, if a trainer guarantees they can help your dog over the phone before meeting you and your pet, find a new one.
-A great dog trainer that has years of experience has seen first hand that sometimes certain environments don't allow a dog to be "fixed" and if they haven't met you and your pet they cant make any guarantees.
-So, if they guarantee they can fix your dogs problem behavior, they are lying or they don't have the real world experience to understand that's not always the case.
-Remember, dog training is more about training you to be consistent with your pet and less about your dog learning to be consistent with you.
+4. Guarantees: If a trainer guarantees they can help your dog over the phone without meeting you and your pet, it’s time to look elsewhere.
+Experienced trainers know that certain environments may not allow a dog to be "fixed."
+If they haven’t met you and your pet, they cannot make guarantees.
+Remember, dog training is more about training you to be consistent with your pet than the other way around.

 Ready to set your dog up for success?
-At All Around Adventures we first and foremost recommend Diverse Dog Training.
-SO, give Cody a call today to schedule a consultation.
-And for all your pet care needs—dog walking, cat sitting, or drop-in visits—trust All Around Adventures to keep your pets happy and healthy.
-Let’s work together to give your pet the best care and training possible!
+At All Around Adventures, we first and foremost recommend Diverse Dog Training.
+Give Cody a call today to schedule a consultation.
+For all your pet care needs—dog walking, cat sitting, or drop-in visits—trust All Around Adventures to keep your pets happy and healthy.
+Let’s work together to provide your pet with the best care and training possible!

 dog training